eoghanriley/tchs-cpp-template/README.md

 Create your own repository off of this template and then open up a codespace.
 Then run ```just br main``` in your terminal.
 This should have just compiled src/main.cpp to build/main and ran it automatically.
-Congrate you have now setup your c++ workspace!
+Congrats you have now setup your c++ workspace!

 The rest of the readme is a more in depth version of this section.